mich-murphy/i3-dotfiles/README.md

 List of installed packages can be found [here in the repo](https://github.com/mrhackendbacker/Hackfiles/blob/master/packages/.pacman.list)

 ## Neovim
-Config was mostly taken from [this repo](https://github.com/LunarVim/Neovim-from-scratch#get-healthy), with some tweaks to plugins and keybindings.
+Config was initially guided by [this repo](https://github.com/LunarVim/Neovim-from-scratch#get-healthy).

+I've since made a number of changes to the config to remove any errors, and made some tweaks to plugins and keybindings.

 Open nvim and enter the following:
 ```